Target Exam

 Explanation:

-After the fall of the Janata Party and its break-up, the supporters of the erstwhile Jana Sangh formed the Bharatiya Janata Party ( BJP) in 1980.
+In the aftermath of the Emergency, the Bharatiya Jana Sangh had merged with the Janata Party.
+After the fall of the Janata Party and its break-up, the supporters of erstwhile Jana Sangh formed the Bharatiya Janata Party (BJP) in 1980.
 Initially, the BJP adopted a broader political platform than that of the Jana Sangh.
-It embraced ‘Gandhian Socialism’ as its ideology.
-But it did not get much success in the elections held in 1980 and 1984.
-After 1986, the party began to emphasise the Hindu nationalist element in its ideology.
-The BJP pursued the politics of ‘Hindutva’ and adopted the strategy of mobilising the Hindus.
+BJP embraced ‘Gandhian’ Socialism’ along with cultural nationalism as its ideology.
+But it did not get much success in the elections held in 1984.
+After 1986, the party began to emphasise nationalism as the core of its ideology.
+The BJP also pursued the politics of ‘Hindutva’ for political mobilisation.